Hi there. I’m Anabella.

 This is my story.

-I was born in a country with hyperinflation, and my family emigrated to the resilient city of Newark, NJ without generational wealth or community ties.
-My parents divorced, I watched loved ones suffer from incarceration and the weights of socioeconomic stress, and I was growing in my awareness of social injustices.
-Much like my hard-working family and neighbors, I was devoted to making the best out of my circumstances and figuring out how I could be part of either the solutions, or at least a source of connection and support for those who were also struggling.
+I was born in Argentina, a country plagued by hyperinflation, and my family emigrated to the resilient city of Newark, NJ, without any generational wealth or community ties.
+My parents divorced, I watched loved ones suffer from incarceration and the weight of stress and isolation, and I was growing in my awareness of social injustices.

 Like many around me, I was fueled by the hustle.
 I took on several part-time jobs, filling in my evenings and weekends in the service industry aside from being a full-time student.
 I also partied hard, and I justified it as “balance”.
 Student loans helped me to pursue my dream of having quality education.